 Having said that, music teachers often recommend starting on a classical style.
 They do this partly because it is the cheapest option and the least intimidating for parents.
 Also the idea of starting on a nylon stringed instrument is based on the type of models that were available 20 years ago, when the best option was a classical nylon instrument.
-These days’ manufacturers are producing lots of great beginner guitars of all shapes and sizes that are fantastic quality at decent prices.
+These days’ manufacturers are producing lots of great beginner models of all shapes and sizes that are fantastic quality at decent prices.
 So the idea of always starting on a classical is a bit out of date.

 Personally, I would start a child on an electric partly because lighter tension on the strings and the slimmer necks make it really easy for kid’s small hands to press down on the strings and actually play.
 Electrics are so much more fun to play than a classical, and the fun factor alone should help keep kids motivated and interested in sticking with it.

 A quick note for parents whose children are asking for an electric and you are worried about the volume levels of the amp and how noisy things are going to get around your house.
 Oddly enough, an electric can be a quieter option than an acoustic or classical because electrics have a volume control, and most amps have headphone jacks so your kids can plug in their headphones.
 So they will be able to hear what they are playing, while no one else has to.
 This is something that you cannot do with an acoustic because there are no volume control knobs, and it is difficult to control how loud you are playing, especially for a beginner.